AldairMaihuiri-svchost/AldairMaihuiri-svchost.github.io/index.md

 encoding to dynamic API resolution and anti-debug primitives.
 Grounded in real malware samples and purpose-built crackmes designed to isolate each technique.
 **[Reserved]**
-Third book in progress.
+Second book in progress.
 Title and subject withheld pending publication.
 ---
 ## Malware analysis
 - **[LockBit String Deobfuscation — Affine Cipher DLL Loading](lockbit-string-deobfuscation)**
   Public teaser: how LockBit encrypts DLL names on the stack to evade IAT detection, the affine cipher reversed step by step, and a Python script replicating the decryption.
-The decryption scripts, full function analysis, and the complete 11-block breakdown are reserved for the book *LockBit Ransomware — Complete Static and Dynamic Analysis*.
+The decryption scripts, full function analysis, and the complete 11-block breakdown are reserved for the write *LockBit Ransomware — Complete Static and Dynamic Analysis*.
 ---
 ## Cryptography research